Selcuk05/election-erc20/README.md

 ```
 If you changed any JS code in index.js and want to bundle it, you can run `yarn build` any time.

-Steps to test the front-end (for now, locally)
+Steps to set the front-end up (for now, locally)
 - Launch Ganache: `ganache-cli`
 - Deploy contracts (in base folder): `brownie run scripts/deploy.py`
 - Start election (in base folder): `brownie run scripts/start_election.py`